raygun101/MarkupKit/README.md

 * `tableView:didDeselectRowAtIndexPath:`

 ### Custom Cell Content
 The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
-As discussed earlier, it automatically applies constraints to its content to enable self-sizing behavior.
+As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.

 For example, the following markup creates a plain table view whose single cell contains a `UIDatePicker`.
 The date picker will be automatically sized to fill the width and height of the cell: